MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 A scope can be made of several scope elements, space-separated: `@OAuthSecurity(scope="element1 element2 element3")`.

-If you do not specify the `@OAuthSecurity` annotation, or set the scope to an empty string, the method is protected by the MobileFirst default security scope.
+If you do not specify the `@OAuthSecurity` annotation, or set the scope to an empty string, the MobileFirst security framework still requires an access token for any incoming request.

 You can use the `@OAuthSecurity` annotation also at the resource class level, to define a scope for the entire Java class.